Where To Buy

 Ratchet System: Nice smooth glide that most will not have issues with.

 Shock Absorption: Top notch.
-It really absorbs a lot of shock.
+It really absorbs a lot of shocks.
 Nothing has changed here except the base plate pad is easier to take off.

 2013 and below Rome 390 Boss Review